 11. Wait, what are subsidies?

 Yeah, that’s something that gets lost when people talk about soaring Obamacare premiums.
 The price of healthcare on the exchanges is going up, for sure.
 (We’ve got a good explainer on ACA premiums increases here.)
 But the percentages you see touted in most reports don’t account for the financial assistance exchange shoppers are eligible for.
 Under the ACA, people who earn between 100% and 400% of the federal poverty level and purchase a plan through the exchange qualify for premium subsidies that offset their monthly insurance payments.
 These subsidies are actually a tax credit you can receive in advance.
-The ACA also allows for what’s known as cost-sharing reductions (CSRs) to people who make between 100% and 250% of the poverty line.
-CSRs help these individuals cover co-pays and deductibles associated with certain on-exchange plans.
+The ACA also allows for what’s known as cost-sharing reductions (CSRs) designed to help people who make between 100% and 250% of the poverty line cover co-pays and deductibles.

 13. How can he do that?
 I thought you said none of Obamacare was repealed?

 None of it was.
-The original law mandates the federal government provide premium subsidies, but not CSR spending.
-President Barack Obama was making those payments under executive order.
-The Republican-controlled House of Representatives sued his administration over the move and won, but that ruling is in limbo because the case is being appealed.
-Trump could pull the appeal — and effectively end CSR payments — though another court ruling in August gave 17 state Attorneys General, plus Washington D.C., the power to intervene and continue it.
+The original law mandates the federal government provide premium subsidies, but not make CSR payments.
+President Barack Obama was doing so under executive order.
+The Republican-controlled House of Representatives sued his administration over the move and won, but that ruling was in limbo while the case was being appealed.
+Back in October, Trump effectively pulled the appeal and nixed the payments — which immediately led many insurers to up premiums right before the exchanges opened.

 14. Sheesh.
 So, like ... why even bother buying health insurance this year?
 Isn’t Obamacare supposed to get repealed by the Trump administration anyway?

-15. Yeah, but what if I don’t live in those states?
+15. I get it, but what if I live in a state that has a weak exchange?

 16. Is it worth looking into off-exchange plans?
 Sounds kinda dicey.